lucasart/Demolito/README.md

 Run the following benchmark:
 ```
-./demolito bench|tail -3
+./demolito bench|tail -4
 ```
-The `nodes` are a functional signature of the program.
-It must match exactly the one indicated in commit title for the last functional change, otherwise the compile is broken.
+The `seal` is a functional signature of the program.
+It must match exactly the one indicated in the last commit message.
+Otherwise, Demolito was miscompiled.

-The 'NPS' is a speed measure, in nodes per seconds.
+The rest is obvious: nodes, time, nodes per seconds (speed benchmark).